Security

 The virtual PIN allows you to protect your PIN code from being leaked to someone.

-To enable the virtual PIN feature, navigate to Access Control > PIN Setting > Virtual PIN.
+To enable the virtual PIN feature, navigate to Access Control > PIN Setting > Virtual PIN interface.

 Parameter Set-up:

-• Enabled: if enabled, you are allowed to put fake numbers on both ends of the PIN code for PIN code protection.
-For example, if your password is 1234567 you can put 99 and 88 on both ends (99123456788).
-And the virtual password is matched to the users by the number of digits that are matched.
+• Enabled: If enabled, you are allowed to put fake numbers on both sides of the PIN code for PIN code protection.
+For example, if your password is 1234567 you can put 99 and 88 on both sides (99123456788).
+The virtual password is matched to the users by the number of matched digits.
 For example, if user A has a greater number of digits that are matched with the virtual password entered than user B, then it will be regarded as user A’s password.
-However, when double authentication is applied, then the virtual password will be matched with the users who pass the first level of authentication, for example, Face + PIN.
+However, when the double authentication is applied, then the virtual password will be matched with the users who pass the first level of authentication, for example, Face + PIN.

 Note